mohankrishkumare/SRQ_Drone_IMU/README.md

 ## Overview

-This firmware project is developed for the STM32F411CE microcontroller unit (MCU) using STM32CubeIDE.
+This firmware is developed for the STM32F411CE microcontroller unit (MCU) using STM32CubeIDE.
 It facilitates the acquisition of accelerometer, gyroscope and temperature readings from the ICM-42688-P inertial measurement unit (IMU) and prints the data to a serial monitor.

 ## Project Core Structure